 Beat the cream cheese on medium speed for about 30 seconds until smooth.
 Add in the sugar, egg, and vanilla and beat until well combined.
 Set aside.

-To make the crumb topping, combine the flour, sugar and lime zest in a small bowl and mix to combine.
+To make the crumb topping, combine the flour and sugar in a small bowl and mix to combine.
 Pour in the melted butter and mash with a fork until the mixture is crumbly.
 Set aside.

 To make the cake, combine the flour, sugar, baking powder, baking soda and salt in a large bowl.
 In a 2-cup measuring cupl, whisk together the eggs, sour cream, yogurt, and vanilla until well blended.
 Make a well in the center of the flour mixture and pour in the liquid ingredients.
 Fold together gently until evenly combined and no streaks remain, being careful not to over mix.
 Pour the the batter into the prepared pan in an even layer.